Gusb3ll/Holotranslator/README.md

 3. Input your first SteroMix index id into the console when asked to

-4. Adjust the channels of your input device (SteroMix default is 2)
+4. Adjust the channels of your input device (StereoMix default is 2)

 5. Adjust the time between each translation and you're good to go!